JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 If the usage was above the configured threshold, rate limiting started blocking traffic in order to protect our application.
-You can think of it as safety mechanism in this scenario.
+You can think of it as a safety mechanism in this scenario.

 ---

-For the `RuleGeoDeny` rule we'll use slightly different approach since it's not set to block the traffic all the time.
+For the `RuleGeoDeny` rule we'll use a slightly different approach since it's not set to block the traffic all the time.
-We can change it to block traffic it if we notice that we're under some kind of attack or suspicious activity is ongoing.
+We can change it to block traffic if we notice that we're under some kind of attack or suspicious activity is ongoing.
 When enabled, it will block traffic coming from countries that are not in the _allowed country list_.

 You can change this rule either directly from the Azure Portal or by using automation.